d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

-# Concise Implementation of Multi-GPU Computation
+# Concise Implementation for Multiple GPUs
 :label:`sec_multi_gpu_gluon`

-In Gluon, we can conveniently use data parallelism to perform multi-GPU computation.
-For example, we do not need to implement the helper function to synchronize data among multiple GPUs, as described in :numref:`sec_multi_gpu`, ourselves.

-First, import the required packages or modules for the experiment in this section.
-Running the programs in this section requires at least two GPUs.
+Implementing parallelism from scratch for every new model is no fun.
+Moreover, there's significant benefit in optimizing synchronization tools for high performance.
+In the following we'll show how to do this using Gluon.
+The math and the algorithms are the same as in :numref:`sec_multi_gpu`.
+As before we begin by importing the required modules (quite unsurprisingly you'll need at least two GPUs to run this notebook).

 ```{.python .input  n=1}
 import d2l